Primary Care Sports Medicine Fellowship

 A one-month rotation with the musculoskeletal ultrasound and radiology staff at DMC Orthopedics and Sports Medicine clinics.
 This rotation will provide the fellow with exposure to diagnostic and therapeutic ultrasound of the musculoskeletal system, including exam techniques and a high volume of musculoskeletal radiology, including MRIs, xrays, and CT scans.

-Physical Therapy, Sports Performance Academy
+Physical Therapy & Sports Performance

 Pediatric Orthopaedic Surgery

 A one-month rotation with the pediatric orthopaedic surgeons at DMC Childrens Hospital and DMC Orthopaedics & Sports Medicine clinics.
 This rotation provides the fellows with exposure to operative pediatric orthopaedics, including the decision making process when surgical intervention is necessary.
 Proper history and physical exam techniques specific to pediatric patients are taught and evaluated.
+Casting, splinting and bracing skills are taught by cast tech in the clinics at children’s hospital.

 Foot & Ankle